J&K: Govt trying to conceal 'real' situation, says PDP ahead of EU delegation visit

 Doval on Monday met for lunch a group of 27 European lawmakers, who are visiting Kashmir on Tuesday.
 It was attended by senior Peoples Democratic Party (PDP) leader and former deputy chief minister Muzaffar Hussain Baig, among others from the state.

-This is the first foreign delegation to go to Kashmir after abrogation of the state's special status and the visit is being seen as a major diplomatic outreach by the government to counter Pakistan's narrative on the situation in Kashmir.
-However, critics have pointed out that most of the lawmakers belong to extreme right or right wing parties in their countries.
+This is the first foreign delegation to go to Kashmir after the abrogation of the state's special status and the visit is being seen as a major diplomatic outreach by the government to counter Pakistan's narrative on the situation in Kashmir.
+However, critics have pointed out that most of the lawmakers belong to the extreme right or right-wing parties in their countries.

 25 member EU delegation set to visit J&K today